gwdistsys18/dist-sys-practice/README.md

 In the AWS Tutorial: Break a Monolith Application into Microservices, I broke a application into microservices and deploy them into containers.
 Actually, it is easy for me after the annoying procedure I met on above lab.
 The tutorial provides a monolith application to play with.
 There are four sections included--1) Containerize the application, 2) deploy the application, 3) break the monolith, and 4) deploy microservices.

 1. **Containerize the monolith**

     * Install dependencies and get application source

+        We need to install awscli and docker where we work.
+My pc is windows home so I uses a windows server EC2 in aws for the lab.
+There is not much to talk about installation and git clone provided project.
     * Build and push Docker Image

+        After login AWS, we can create a container registry repo and push the code to it.

 2. **Deploy the monolith**
+    * Create ECS cluster, and write task definition
+        We need to create a cluster for deployment.
 3. **Break it into microservices**
 4. **Depoy microservices**